-If left untreated, you may experience pain; the areas surrounding the tooth may become infected, you may lose the tooth altogether and the infection may spread to other parts of your body.
+During the treatment, your tooth’s infected pulp will be removed and the infection inside of your tooth is cleaned out, treated, removed and replaced with a filling.
+If left untreated, the tissues surrounding the tooth will become infected, you may lose your tooth and the infection may spread to other parts of your body.

-If you have a toothache, don’t delay in seeing your dentist, as pain can be the first sign of a major tooth infection.
+If you have a toothache, don’t delay seeing your dentist as a minor toothache can be the first sign of a major tooth infection.

 Root canal treatment enables your natural tooth to be retained, having both cosmetic and dental benefits.
-If your tooth was extracted, leaving an empty space, the teeth around it will begin to shift, causing your teeth to become misaligned, crooked, or crowded, or even causing gum and jaw problems from changes in your bite.
+If your tooth was extracted, leaving an empty space, your teeth next to it or opposite it will begin to shift, causing your teeth to become misaligned, crooked or crowded or even having gum and jaw problems from changes in your bite.

-Replacement teeth, bridges and implants can be more expensive than root canal treatments and may require even more treatment time and additional work on adjacent teeth.
+Replacement teeth or bridges and implants can be more expensive than root canal treatments and may require even more treatment time and additional work on adjacent teeth.

 Nothing is better than having your natural, healthy teeth in place.

-During the first few days or weeks post-treatment, you may experience some pain, sensitivity or discomfort from your tooth, due to remaining inflammation.
+During the first few days or weeks post-treatment, you may experience some pain, sensitivity or discomfort on your tooth due to remaining inflammation.
 This can usually be managed with over-the-counter pain medication.
-Sometimes, your dentist will also prescribe antibiotics (depending on the circumstances).
+Sometimes, your dentist will also prescribe antibiotics depending on the circumstances.